 Career opportunities in chemistry are many and varied, including, for example, applied and basic research, quality control, product analysis, manufacturing, and marketing.
 The BS degree in Chemistry is both a professional and a pre-graduate school degree.
 Completion of the chemistry curriculum provides preparation for all areas of the chemical profession, as well as for graduate study in chemistry, dentistry, medicine, patent law, and teaching.
 Students completing the B.S. requirements graduate with a degree certified as being in a program approved by the Committee on Professional Training of the American Chemical Society.

-We invite you to browse our website, to contact us via email or by telephone, and visit us in person in Olney Center on north campus.
+We invite you to browse our website, to contact us via email or by telephone, and visit us in person in the Olney Science Center on North Campus.